sacnl/scp-customer-forum/handout.md

 5. Wait for the application to start and verify that you are now able to create an address.

 ### Redeploy the application
-When we are content with the fixes in our test deployment, we can redeploy the full application.
+When we are happy with the fixes in our test deployment, we can redeploy the full application.
 Usually, we would a continuous delivery pipeline for this.
 Here, manually execute the steps from [Task 1](#task-1-deploy-the-application) (Build & Deploy) again.